 If you’re a sushi lover, then you know that it can get quite pricey.
 But you probably also know that kaiten-zushis (sushi trains) or as we some people like to call them kuru kuru sushi (sushi-go-round) are a little less pricey and are more casual.
 In Moga you get both the kaiten-sushi and the Izakaya (Japanese pub) experience.
 Try out their sushi train or order ala carte and pair with a selection of sakes, wines, Japanese soft drinks, cocktails, Japanese craft beers, or even Mogas own plum wine.
 Whether you’re going out for a drinks with friends, or you just want a fun dinner experience, head out to Moga.
 You’re sure to have a great time.

 Quick Tip: If what you want is meant to be fried or broiled, order it ala carte.
 Remember that one go around the sushi belt and fried or broiled food lose their freshness.

 And there you have it, our favourite Japanese restaurants around Brissy.
 Have you been to any of these places or do you have other favourites?
 Share that info and share the Jap-food love on our Facebook page!

 Want to get to these amazing restaurants faster?
-Book a Brisbane car hire.
+Book now in car hire brisbane.
 It’s you’re ticket to an easy, comfortable, and at-your-own-pace food trip.
 Happy eating!